Postgraduate Course: Research Practice and Project Planning (PGGE11138)

 - acquire a set of skills relating to problem-solving in the class-room and the field;

-- become familiar with the use of field equipment in the acquisition, management and presentation of geographic information;
+- use of field equipment in the acquisition, management and presentation of geographic information;

 |Allen, D. (2011) Getting Things Done: How to Achieve Stress-free Productivity, Piatkus|